bloominstituteoftechnology/Cypress-Testing/ReadMe.md

 - use Cypress to test controlled input
 - run all tests in without any UI

+// I'm coming back to work on this soon.

 ## Introduction

 In this challenge you will write tests with Cypress to debug your forms app from the last objective.